What to Expect, and How to Prepare for the U.S. Immigration Medical Exam

 You may schedule your medical exam before your green card application process begins.
 If you do so, however, you may not have your exam performed and Form I-693 signed any earlier than 60 days before submitting your application.

 You have the option to schedule your exam after you submit your application.
-Just be sure to send the exam results to USCIS right away—or carry them to your green card interview.
+Just be sure to send the exam results to USCIS right away—or bring them to your green card interview.

 Who Handles the Results of Your Medical Exam?